 Perhaps you’re already managing a complex supply chain, or your company is growing.
 In either case each location will have unique inventory, staffing and technology needs.
 IoT improves on these older technology benefits, while reducing their risks and limitations.

-Global organizations using IoT identify asset management as their most adopted IoT initiative.
-It can transform asset management processes by providing clear, real-time insight into what’s happening along the supply chain: indoor, in-transit and outdoor.
+Global organizations using IoT identify asset management as their most adopted IoT initiative, a trend that has been accelerated by the impact of the novel Coronavirus.
+It can transform asset management processes by providing clear, real-time insights into what’s happening along the supply chain: indoor, in-transit and outdoor.

 Indoor asset management

 Effective asset management begins here; consider one of the most common aspects of indoor asset-tracking: taking inventory.
 In the past, one or more employees would, whether for order fulfillment or record-keeping, physically find an item, scan its barcode and update inventory.
 Accuracy relied on staff efficiency.

 Possibilities for human error (and time wasted, as most employees can often be assigned more meaningful tasks) multiply as your indoor asset situation becomes more complex.

 Indoor condition monitoring—particularly of cold chain products—can also suffer from human error.
 In food safety or medical supply situations, temperature must be measured frequently; employees may inadvertently change the conditions they’re meant to monitor and maintain by opening sealed doors or coming into contact with stock.
 IoT sensors that take these measurements can mitigate such risks.

 IoT sensors can improve in-transit processes by providing real-time information about vehicle and cargo location, product condition, theft and other security issues, and delivery time.
 With such data being logged automatically, fleet vehicle operators can get back on the road faster, which could mean additional daily deliveries or shorter work days.